vojtapolasek/vojtux/Readme.md

 - Orca screenreader starts at login screen and also after login for current and also newly created users

-- Orca configuration is slightly modified, see below

 - QT accessibility is enabled

 - Grub tune is added, although it does not work in every case